vacanza/holidays/SPONSORSHIP.md

 **Q: What happens if I cannot complete my task within the deadline?**
 **A:** We provide reasonable deadlines:

-- Task must be completed within 6 weeks of the start date
+- Any task must be completed within 6 weeks of the start date
 - A draft PR must be submitted within the first 2 weeks

 If these requirements are not met, the contributor will be unassigned and **no payment will be issued**.